Autonomous Reinforcement of Behavioral Sequences in Neural Dynamics: Background

-The basic learning mechanism in DFT is a memory trace of the positive activation of a DNF.
-This mechanism has been used to model long-term memory with respect to task space \cite{KopeczSchoner95,ErlhagenSchoner2002}, the motor memory of previous movements \cite{ThelenEtAl2001,SchonerThelen2006}, to encode invariant features \cite{faubel2008learning}, and to represent locations of objects \cite{ZibnerEtAl2010ICDL}.
+The basic learning mechanism in DFT has been a memory trace of the positive activation of a DNF.
+This mechanism has shown quite flexible: it has been used to model long-term memory with respect to task space~\cite{KopeczSchoner95,ErlhagenSchoner2002}, the motor memory of previous movements~\cite{ThelenEtAl2001,SchonerThelen2006}, to encode invariant features~\cite{faubel2008learning}, and to represent locations of objects~\cite{ZibnerEtAl2010ICDL}.
 In these models, learning is achieved by the dynamics of the memory trace's build-up and decay.
 Memory traces of multi-dimensional DNFs implement associative learning between different modalities.
-Such associations may be used to encode serial order of actions \cite{sandamirskaya2010embodied} or associations of features and their locations in space \cite{ZibnerEtAl2010ICDL,JohnsonSpencerSchoner2006}.

-In previous work, sequence learning in DFT amounted to storing memory traces of an observed sequence of behaviors.
-In this paper, the sequence of behaviors is discovered autonomously based on a delayed and non-specific reward signal.
+These associations have been used to learn a serial order of actions~\cite{sandamirskaya2010embodied}, from teacher supervision.
+We would like the rewarding sequence of behaviors to be learned autonomously based on a delayed and non-specific reward signal.
+While it is impressive what has been accomplished using the memory trace alone, it is insufficient for this purpose.